Izjava o dostopnosti digitalnih vsebin, izdelkov in storitev

 Known limitations:

-- No support for screen readers.
+- No screen reader support

 Online Payment Processing